Immigration and Customs Enforcement (ICE)

 - Primary Source: Full information about ICE’s response to COVID-19 can be found on its dedicated webpage.

 - SEVIS: ICE has issued a Frequently Asked Questions list regarding how COVID-19 may impact SEVP-certified schools and F and M students.

-- Sensitive Locations: ICE indicates that it does not conduct enforcement operations at medical facilities, except under extraordinary circumstances, according to its sensitive locations policy.
-This is contrary to news reports indicating otherwise.
+- Sensitive Locations: ICE indicates that it does not conduct enforcement operations at medical facilities, except under extraordinary circumstances, according to its sensitive locations policy, and, on Oct.
+29, 2021, updated its COVID-19 response page to confirm that it is not carrying out operations in such locations, absent extraordinary circumstances.
 See below under “Outreach to the Administration” to learn more about our advocacy in this area.
 Also, check out CLINIC’s resource about sensitive locations.

-- Check-Ins: As of March 18, 2020, ICE is advising people with scheduled check-ins should contact their local field office for additional guidance prior to their scheduled appointment.
+- Check-Ins: Although there is currently no guidance regarding check-ins on ICE’s COVID page, it may be advisable for those with scheduled check-ins to contact their local field office for additional guidance prior to their scheduled appointment.
 ICE also indicates that initial check-ins for individuals released from the Southwest border will now be scheduled for initial reporting to a local field office 60 days after release.

 - Applications for Stays of Deportation or Removal: On March 18, 2020, ICE advised it will temporarily permit the filing of Forms I-246 through the mail accompanied by money orders, certified funds, or requests for fee waivers only

 - Detention: ICE has temporarily suspended social visitation in all of its detention facilities.
 Non-contact legal visitation, to include the Legal Orientation Program, will continue to be permitted.